 An infant born before 37 weeks may have difficulty breathing because of immature lungs (respiratory distress syndrome).

 A newborn affected by preeclampsia may also be smaller than normal.
 This is because of inadequate nutrition from poor blood flow through the placenta.

 Risk factors (things that increase your risk) for preeclampsia include:

 - Chronic (ongoing) high blood pressure, chronic kidney disease, or diabetes.

 - High blood pressure in a past pregnancy, especially before week 34.

 - Family history of preeclampsia.

-- Multiple pregnancy (such as twins or triplets).
+- Being pregnant with more than one baby (such as twins or triplets).

 - First pregnancy ever or first-time pregnancy with current partner.

 - Age younger than 21 or older than 35.